sequoiasnow/docker-example/README.md

-# Example 5
+# Example 6

-Example 5 removes our custom nginx docker image and instead uses volumes to route our local file to the server.
-Moreover, we use an internal network to access our containers.
+In Example 6 we've changed our code slightly in order to add a custom log which we can access the logs of our server.
+Note that we have to use the alpine image in order to pass arguments to our command and create the default file.

 ## Running the Example